Reference

 Command Components

-The system primarily is there to execute a type of command somewhere in the hierarchy of a CLI tools sub commands.
+The system executes a type of command somewhere in the hierarchy of a CLI tool’s sub commands.

-Lets say we have an app called demo that has commands demo say and demo think the say and think bits are commands.
+Consider an app called demo that has commands demo say and demo think - the say and think parts are commands.
 In this example these are commands of type exec - they run a shell command.

-If we had a command demo deploy status and demo deploy upgrade then generally the deploy would not perform any action, it’s there mainly to achor sub commands and show help information.
+Given a command demo deploy status and demo deploy upgrade, the deploy command would not perform any action.
+It exists mainly to anchor sub commands and show help information.
 Here the deploy command would be of type parent.

-Generally I would suggest nested commands are structured as root -> parent -> parent -> exec and never root -> parent -> exec -> exec.
-If you do decide to do that I strongly suggest the first exec is a read only action like showing some status.
-User should feel safe to execute parents without unintended side effects.
+Nested commands should be structured as root -> parent -> parent -> exec and never root -> parent -> exec -> exec.
+When deviating from this pattern, the first exec should be a read-only action like showing some status.
+Users should feel safe to execute parents without unintended side effects.

 Flags and Arguments

-Often we need to pass some parameters to commands, for example if we have one to upgrade some software it might be demo upgrade 1.2.3.
-Here the 1.2.3 is an argument, you can have a number of arguments and they can be set to be required or optional.
-If you have multiple arguments an optional one can not be before a required one.
+Commands often need parameters.
+For example, a software upgrade command might look like demo upgrade 1.2.3.
+Here the 1.2.3 is an argument.
+Commands can have a number of arguments, and they can be set to be required or optional.
+When multiple arguments exist, an optional one cannot appear before a required one.

-Flags are generally kept for optional items like demo upgrade 1.2.3 --channel=nightly, here we pass a flag --channel.
-At present we only support flags with string values.
-We intend to support enums of valid values and boolean flags.
+Flags are generally kept for optional items like demo upgrade 1.2.3 --channel=nightly, where --channel is a flag.
+At present only flags with string values are supported.
+Future versions intend to support enums of valid values and boolean flags.